What is Geek Squad Email Scam? Here’s how to avoid it

 Do not click on unnecessary links and do not download attachments.
 Warn everyone about the scam.
 Do not forward such email.

-If you share a computer and use it, block the email to avoid this scam.
+If you share a computer and use it, block the email so that other people can avoid this scam.

 What to do if you fall into a scam?